-Chrysler Town & Country History
+The Car Connection Chrysler Town & Country Overview

-For the 2011 model year, the Town & Country received a mid-cycle makeover that included a new interior with much more acceptable interior trim, a new drivetrain featuring a perky 3.6-liter V-6 with 283 horsepower, a mostly smooth-shifting six-speed automatic, and a retuned suspension that delivered a slightly bouncy ride but good highway stability.
+For the 2011 model year, the Town & Country received a mid-cycle makeover that included a new interior with much more acceptable interior trim, a new drivetrain featuring a perky 3.6-liter V-6 with 283 horsepower, a mostly smooth-shifting 6-speed automatic, and a tuned suspension that delivered a slightly bouncy ride but good highway stability.
 The features list in this edition now included satellite radio, blind-spot monitors, a rearview camera, a navigation system, and streaming satellite-based BackSeat TV, which later was dropped.

 In 2012, Chrysler left the minivan largely unchanged, but more recently, the 2013 Town & Country was upgraded to standard leather seats, while a Blu-ray video player with twin screens was made optional for the rear two rows of seats.